maartene/DCJam2025/docs/TECHDEBT.md

     - [X] WinConditionTests
 - the UI will require more helper functions to draw the right buttons
 - `PartyMember.setAttackStrategyToMelee` is there only for testing purposes
+- Determining if party is in line of sight of enemy uses a naive raycast approach. this could be easier more elegant.